Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 <!-- Take a free, ~5 min test here -->

-<p class="firstLetter"> Ever felt misunderstood or puzzled by your own behavior?
-The Enneagram can help clarify this by offering a framework for understanding your actions. </p>
+<p class="firstLetter"> Ever felt misunderstood or not understand something about someone else?
+Well, there is a personality system called the Enneagram that can help by offering a framework for understanding a person's core fears and motivations.</p>

 I remember how life was before I discovered my enneagram type.
 My wife and I often had disagreements we couldn't resolve.
 We would argue about who was right, disagreeing over facts and trying to impose our own versions of the truth on each other.
 When we felt right about something we did not slow down to consider each other's perspectives.
 The Enneagram helped us slow down and we used it as a tool to see into each other's inner world.
 We used it not only to resolve our one conflict but we continue to use it and it has we helped us become more of a team.

 In this guide, I'll simplify the complex world of the Enneagram.
 I'll show you exactly how to determine your type, so that you can understand yourself and others better.

 ## Enneagram Overview

-What is an Enneagram, exactly?
+**What is an Enneagram?**

-The Enneagram is a personality system that identifies "types" or archetypes based on coping mechanisms we developed due to unresolved childhood traumas.
+The Enneagram is a personality system that identifies "types" or archetypes based on coping mechanisms (aka survival strategies) we developed due to unresolved childhood traumas.

-For example, a child who faced constant criticism may grow up to be an adult who second-guesses every decision, never believing their efforts are good enough.
-A child who grew up in a chaotic environment might always look on the bright side of things, avoiding uncomfortable or painful situations.
+For example, a child who was constantly criticized may grow up to be an adult who second-guesses their every decision, never believing their efforts are good enough.
+A child who grew up in a chaotic environment might cope by distracting themselves and always look on the bright side of things, avoiding uncomfortable or painful situations.

 Now that you understand what an Enneagram is, it's time to delve deeper into how you can determine your type.